 Pregnancy, Birth, and Postnatal Care

-During this time, we have seen the National Institute for Health and Clinical Excellence produce ground breaking clinical guidance on; multiple pregnancy, Intrauterine laser ablation of placental vessels for the treatment of twin-to-twin transfusion syndrome , and Neonatal quality standards.
-Furthermore, the NHS have produced a neonatal toolkit and the Royal College of Obstetrics and Gynaecology have produced guidance on the treatment of monochorionic twin pregnancies These should help to address many of the problems we identified.
+During this time, we have seen the National Institute for Health and Clinical Excellence produce ground breaking clinical guidance on: multiple pregnancy; Intrauterine laser ablation of placental vessels for the treatment of twin-to-twin transfusion syndrome, and Neonatal quality standards.
+Furthermore, the NHS have produced a neonatal toolkit and the Royal College of Obstetrics and Gynecology have produced guidance on the treatment of monochorionic twin pregnancies.
+These should help to address many of the problems we identified.

 Over the coming year, we will be taking part in NICE’s production of multiple pregnancy quality standards.
 We have also produced our own commissioning guide for multiple birth families.
 Both of these should further help and encourage commissioners to ensure our families get the care they need.